Records Management Lifecycle: Definition, Phases, Importance & Best Practices

 Secure

 No matter how old, your firm can always access the records if it's maintained properly.
-So besides collecting and preserving records, it’s crucial that only those records with proper access can evaluate their content.
+So besides collecting and preserving records, it's crucial that only those records with proper access can evaluate their content.
 Depending on the document's format, there are different ways to keep it safe.
-Paper documents should stay filed in a cabinet, and the access must remain with the authorized staff only.
+Paper documents should stay filed in a cabinet, and access must remain with the authorized staff only.

 Data Backup Procedures

-Developing and evaluating data backup procedures becomes essential when it comes to records lifecycle.
+Developing and evaluating data backup procedures becomes essential when it comes to the records lifecycle.
 Your firm should adequately back up the digital and physical records and test them to check the accessibility of both backup and original content.

 The firm must choose any secure remote site for storing the backed-up electronic data.
-Also, the company must label every back up level with the frequency of imaging, length of retention, and formal description.
+Also, the company must label every backup level with the frequency of imaging, length of retention, and formal description.

 For backed-up data, you'll need inventory records.
 It must include the records' content and their current location.
 In addition, it's crucial to properly document the data restoration process to enable access to the backed-up information.